Single-Course Engelsk 10 ECTS

 • Identify strong and weak points in the argumentation in presentations of history

-• Formulate the relationship between information and interpretation in a historical text or other source material
+• Formulate the relationship between evidence and interpretation in a historical text or other source material

 • Apply sources, source criticism and academic referencing techniques